 Jonathan Dee.
 The Privileges (reread).
 2010.
 A carefully observed, wonderfully written, deliciously voyeuristic novel about the lives of the wealthy.

 George Eliot.
 The Mill on the Floss.
 1860.
 Eliot brilliantly examines the childhood, adolescence, and young adulthood of a woman who doesn’t fit with societal conventions.
 More than that, it’s a novel about family, a subject Eliot treats with compassion and warmth.
 She’s simply one of the best novelists in the English language, writing with incredible intelligence, wisdom, and generosity.

 Tana French.
-The Trespasser.
-2017.
-A female detective has to solve a murder case while enduring harassment from her colleagues.
+The Trespasser, 2017.
+The Likeness, 2009 (reread).
+Broken Harbor, 2013 (reread).
+The Secret Place, 2015 (reread).
+In the Woods, 2007 (reread).
+In The Trespasser, a female detective has to solve a murder case while enduring harassment from her colleagues.
+The Secret Place is a boarding school murder mystery featuring bratty teenage girls.
+Broken Harbor is a murder mystery set in a hauntingly abandoned development after the financial crash of 2008.
+In The Likeness, a detective infiltrates the secret lives of a murder victim’s friends.
 Tana French is an expert at writing dark and twisty mysteries, while also going deep into character and setting.

 Shirley Jackson.
 We Have Always Lived in the Castle.
 1962.
 Mary Katherine lives in an isolated house with only her sister and uncle, keeping separate from the village ever since the suspicious poisoning of several of her family members.
 When a cousin comes to visit, their carefully ordered existence is cast into disarray.
 Notable for the delightfully weird and creepy narrator.